PerfectCarl/elementary-files-testing/trash.md

 ### TRASH-17
 Empty the trash with files in it

-**Expected:** the trash is emptied.
-If many files are present in the trash a dialog showing progress might be displayed
+**Expected:** the trash is emptied of files for which the user has the required permissions.
+If many files are present in the trash a dialog showing progress might be displayed.
+If the trash empties completely (including hidden files) then the view shows an appropriate message (e.g. "This folder is empty").

 ### TRASH-18
 Delete a file from the trash with the `shift`+`delete` or `delete` key

-**Expected:** the file is permanently deleted
+**Expected:** the file is permanently deleted if the user has the required permissions otherwise a error dialog appears.

 ### TRASH-19
 Trash a file located on an external filesystem that supports trash using any of the methods listed above.